ergoplatform/ergodocs/docs/dev/stack/rpi-blockchain-explorer.md

 ### Validate

-If all goes well the code below returns the latest block height that was stored to the database.
+If all goes well, the code below returns the latest block height that was stored in the database.

 ```
 select max(height) from node_headers;